mentionm/crypto-resources/README.md

 - [Arbitrum Scan](https://arbiscan.io/) - Arbitrum blockchain explorer.

 ### 🏦 Centralized Exchanges
+- [OKX](https://www.okx.com/join/GITCR1) - One of the leading crypto exchangs that holds MiCA license and allows Europeans to trade.
 - [Binance](https://www.binance.com/) - One of the leading exchanges with the biggest trading volume.
 - [Binance US](https://www.binance.us/en/home) - Binance version for US.
 - [Coinbase](https://www.coinbase.com/) - Easy to use crypto exchange.